Relax by the River at Mallorytown Landing

 Thousand Islands National Park welcomes you to relax and play on the breezy banks of the St. Lawrence River.
 From community picnics to family reunions to an impromptu outing, Mallorytown Landing has all the ingredients for family fun: new barbeque facilities and a beautiful gazebo, interactive indoor and outdoor exhibits, live animals that kids of all ages can touch and hold, nature programs, and a playground.
 Park interpreters are available to share stories of the park and, chances are, you’ll be busy making memories and stories of your own!

 Located conveniently between Montreal, Toronto and Ottawa, the Mallorytown Landing Day Use Area is a perfect meeting point for families, community groups, and casual receptions.
-To reserve the gazebo or picnic shelter free of charge, please contact the park.
+Picnic facilities can be reserved free of charge.

 Plan Your Trip